xmudrii/platform-mesh/adr/adr-01-account-model.md

 ## Context and Problem Statement

 We need to implement an account model for Platform Mesh using KCP.
 The account model should be simple, scalable, and not locked to regions.
 It should support service and workload management, distinguish between services and applications, and allow for the decoupling of orthogonal aspects such as quotas, service validation, and access control.
 The core question is how to implement this account model effectively using KCP's workspace concepts and the Kubernetes Resource Model (KRM).

+The account model that operates is platform specific.
+The account model is mostly like a central piece in a star schema, with additional extensions/dimensions as needed by the platform which can be specific to each implementation of the platform mesh.
+These can be handled as extensions to the account model, but the core account model should be kept simple and not allowed to grow.

 ## Decision Drivers